radius logo

 But some developers worry it’s also becoming one of the most saturated.

 The Central Florida region has almost 300 personal storage facilities, with another 36 properties in the pipeline.
-Across Orange, Seminole, Lake and Osceola counties, roughly 19 million square feet — enough space to fill the Orlando City soccer stadium 31 times — is dedicated solely to the business of storing people’s stuff.
+Across Orange County, Seminole County, Lake and Osceola counties, roughly 19 million square feet — enough space to fill the Orlando City soccer stadium 31 times — is dedicated solely to the business of storing people’s stuff.

 “We’re getting toward a tipping point”